 8. Excellent Shelve Life Of Internal Battery

-Finally, when opting in for backup solar power by way of a generator, it is smart to opt for one with an excellent shelve life, preferably, 3 months and up.
+Finally, when opting in for backup solar power by way of a generator, it is smart to opt for one with an excellent shelf life, preferably, 3 months and up.

-The essence of insisting on an excellent shelve life is to ensure that the internal battery of the solar unit does not go flat after a normal charge and usual storage.
+The essence of insisting on excellent shelf life is to ensure that the internal battery of the solar unit does not go flat after a normal charge and usual storage.

 Remember that the primary point of having a clean, fumeless generator of this sort around is to be able to use it when the mains fail – or when you’re to travel out where electricity is tricky.

-Why pick on an option that you won’t be so sure can ‘move’ without prior notice by way of a band new fresh charge (every time)??
+Why pick on an option that you won’t be so sure can ‘move’ without prior notice by way of a brand new fresh charge (every time)??

 All the 10 portable solar power stations mentioned and reviewed here meet all the above 8 stringent conditions for a badass solar unit.

-If you’re thus picking on any of the models featured here, go right ahead – we’ve done all the hard and difficult work for you already.
+If you’re thus picking on any of the models featured here, go right ahead – we’ve done all the difficult work for you already.

-However, kindly apply these rules if you’ve fallen in love or you’re looking to buy an model that hasn’t been expressly listed here.
+However, kindly apply these rules if you’ve fallen in love or you’re looking to buy a model that hasn’t been expressly listed here.

 Lithium-Ion vs Lead Acid Battery Powered Solar Generators: Which Is Best For You?

-However, this rivalry of the 2 different battery type isn’t a straight jacket issue neither is there a singular dimension to the issue at hand.
+However, this rivalry of the 2 different battery types isn’t a straight jacket issue nor is there a singular dimension to the issue at hand.

-For lithium-ion, there appears to be many advantages when it is switched to – as well as some safety concerns already mentioned and linked to above.
+For lithium-ion, there appear to be many advantages when it is switched to – as well as some safety concerns already mentioned and linked to above.

 1. Weight Of Lead Acid Vs Lithium-Ion

-If you’re looking for a solar generator that will be light and super easy to move around, your best bet is going with a model that is powered by a lithium-ion battery.
+If you’re looking for a solar generator that will be light and super easy to move around, your best bet is to go with a model that is powered by a lithium-ion battery.

 It is also worthy of mention to state that, on a traditional solar generator, the internal battery accounts for about 90% of the weight of such a generator.